SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ## Discover available applications and permissions

-The target Azure AD that secures your Office 365 tenant determines which applications you can request permissions for in your solution.
-The list of available applications might depend on the Office 365 license that the organization is using and which line-of-business applications they registered in Azure AD.
+The target Azure AD that secures your Microsoft 365 tenant determines which applications you can request permissions for in your solution.
+The list of available applications might depend on the Microsoft 365 license that the organization is using and which line-of-business applications they registered in Azure AD.
 If you have sufficient permissions, there are several ways that you can see which applications and permission scopes are available in your tenant.

 ### Use Azure portal or Azure AD admin center